dmlc/mshadow/guide/README.md

 Tutorial of mshadow
 =====
-This is a beginner's tutorial of mshadow.
-If you like mshadow and have ideas to improve this tutorial, you are more than welcomed:)
+This is a beginner's tutorial for mshadow.
+If you like mshadow and have ideas to improve this tutorial, you are more than welcome to contribute :)
 Please send a pull-request if you would like to share your experience.

 See also other related materials about mshadow